CURRENT CONTENTS:

 Authors' Note:

-to get one's just deserts: idiom, for getting what one deserves (surprisingly, this expression is unrelated to the ingestion of sugary treats).
+to get one's just deserts: idiom, for getting what one deserves (surprisingly, this expression from its onset was unrelated to the ingestion of sugary treats).

 The chief reason for needing tooth replacement in late adulthood is dental caries and its consequences.

-Authors' Note: The use of amalgam as the basis of dental fillings is reviewed here.
-PLus, your favorite limericists have made some more general comments about mercury poisoning ('erethism') HERE.
+Metal amalgams have been in longstanding use as the the basis of dental fillings.
 Although standard dental amalgam is an alloy of mercury and silver, routine removal of these fillings is not routinely recommended.
 Ask your dentist.

 Authors' Note: